Abortion in Canada: Early history

 As in other countries, illegal abortions were still performed, and some cases charged that this led to the deaths of women.
 The abortion trial of Emily Stowe (1879) is one early example.
 Another such case, Azoulay v.
 The Queen, reached the Supreme Court in 1952.
 In both cases, the alleged abortion provider was ultimately acquitted of responsibility for the woman's death.
-Abortion rights activists like Marilyn Wilson, former executive director of the Canadian Abortion Rights Action League, say, "Illegal abortions were common, but often of poor safety.
+Abortion rights activist Marilyn Wilson, former executive director of the Canadian Abortion Rights Action League, says, "Illegal abortions were common, but often of poor safety.
 Several hundred women per year died from botched abortions."

 Liberalisation of abortion laws

 Chief Coroner Shulman

 The movement to liberalize Canada's abortion laws began in the 1960s.
 Former Chief Coroner of Ontario Morton Shulman recalls that in the sixties, abortion could be legally performed only to save the life of the woman, so there were practically no legal abortions.
 He stated that the pregnant daughters of the rich were sent to reliable physicians who did abortions for cash.
 He estimated that these physicians did twenty to thirty abortions per week.
 Women who were not rich were left to perform an abortion on themselves or go to what he called a "nurse" abortionist.
 Their method was commonly pumping Lysol into the woman's womb.
-The mortality rate was high and the infection rate over 50%.
+The mortality rate was high and the infection rate was over 50%.
 He added, "By the time I became Chief Coroner, I had had the unpleasant experience of seeing the bodies of some dozens of young women who had died as a result of these amateur abortions."

-Chief Coroner Morton Shulman decided to publicize deaths from illegal abortions.
+Shulman decided to publicize deaths from illegal abortions.
 He instructed his coroners to call a public inquest into each abortion death.
 He describes one case that he believes was the turning point, that of 34-year-old Lottie Leanne Clarke, a mother of three children, who died of a massive infection in 1964 after an illegal abortion in spite of medical treatment and antibiotics.
 At the inquest into her death, the jury recommended that the laws about therapeutic abortion be revised.
 Shulman added that a federal government committee should review the question of abortion and the law.
 Newspapers published editorials recommending the reform of the abortion law.
 In 1965, the Minister of Justice, Guy Favreau, wrote to Shulman that the recommendation would be considered in the program to amend the Criminal Code.
 The eventual amendment closely followed the recommendations of the coroners' juries.